James O'Brien (broadcaster): Television

 From 2000 to 2002, O'Brien was a panellist on the Channel 5 programme The Wright Stuff.
 In early 2001, he presented A Knight with O'Brien, a talk show on Anglia Television.

-With his wife, Lucy O'Brien (née McDonald), he fronted Channel 5's 2001 general election talk show 5 Talk, securing a review from Clive James, who wrote: "James, in particular, is a pink-shirted walking encyclopedia of political savvy".
+With his wife, Lucy McDonald, he fronted Channel 5's 2001 general election talk show 5 Talk, securing a review from Clive James, who wrote: "James... is a pink-shirted walking encyclopedia of political savvy".